informatrix/informatrix.github.io/_posts/2016-01-09-Beginner-in-Deep-Learning.md

 ![bigdata](/image/learning.jpg)

-Anyway, machine learning is just a tool that is developed to solve the problem. `What's more useful than tool itself is the way of thinking about our physical world`, to summary, we can model the world information using math.
-The approach is to find a proper function in the massive function space, parameter is the way to control the freedom of the function space.
+Anyway, machine learning is just a tool that is developed to solve the problem. `What's more useful than tool itself is the way of thinking about our physical world`.
+To summary, we can model the world information using math.
+The approach is to find a proper function in the massive function space, and parameter is the way to control the freedom of the function space.
 This is our world, it's all about `information`.